 Women's History Month

-Tuesday, March 30 is National Doctors’ Day.
+Monday, March 30 is National Doctors’ Day.
 Women’s History month is a great opportunity to celebrate women ALS clinicians and scientists.
 These dedicated individuals work tirelessly for people living with…

 Erin Taylor was born in Whittier, California, in 1999.
 When she was 17, she moved to Salt Lake City, Utah, to attend college.
 Always creative and hard working, she juggled…